nbarendes/FCND-Estimation-CPP/README.md

 QYawStd = .1
  ` ` `

 3. Implement magnetometer update in the function `UpdateFromMag()`.
-Once completed, you should see a resulting plot similar to this one:
+Once completed, we should see a resulting plot similar to this one:

 ![mag good](images/mag-good-solution.png)